 - The Envelope Method.
 The Envelope Method works by tracking and controlling expenses made with cash.
 Label envelopes by each of your expenses.
 Then prorate the amount of money you need to put into any particular envelope for the month.
 Try to do this for as many expenses as you can.
 For instance, Good Budget is an online app based on the Envelope Method.
 Except that instead of using physical envelopes, everything is virtual!
-Start by placing a certain amount of money for each expense that you have, such as groceries, transportation, eating out or eliminating debt.
+Start by placing a certain amount of money for each expense that you have, such as groceries, transportation, eating out or debt management.
 It even syncs your household budget between you and your spouse so that you know who spent what and where.

 - Cash-Only Budget.
 There’s no room for plastic here, not even a debit card!
 One of the most effective budgeting methods is exclusively using cash.
 Give yourself an allowance.
 By not spending more cash than you have, you’ll strive to live within your means.
 Every morning, put the same, fixed amount of money in your wallet.
 Use cash only to make purchases.
 If you don’t have enough cash in your wallet then you can’t afford to buy it.
 This will make you realize the value of how much things cost and how much money you spend on a daily basis.